aws-samples/amazon-sagemaker-local-mode/README.md

 3. [Install the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-mac.html#cliv2-mac-install-gui) and [Configure AWS credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-config).

-3. Clone the repo onto your local development machine using `git clone`.
+4. Clone the repo onto your local development machine using `git clone`.

+5. Open the project in any IDE of your choice in order to run the example Python files.

 ## Questions?